Book now for £199

 You don't have to start in Auckland!
 You can start and end at any stop along the route!

 Day 1: Auckland to Paihia, Bay of Islands.
 Your flexible, hop-on-hop-off tour begins today at 7am in the lively city of Auckland.
 Your destination is the relaxing seaside town of Paihia, known as the ‘gateway to the Bay of Islands’.
-In summer, swim at Waipu Cove.
-In winter, visit Parry Kauri Forest Park.
+Visit Parry Kauri Forest Park.

 Day 2: Paihia to Cape Reinga and Back.
 Stop off at Te Paki Stream to try some inclusive dune surfing and sandboarding, before arriving at Cape Reinga.
 Please note: Today is a round day trip from Paihia and you cannot hop off the bus today.